hansl404/leaguesim/README.md

 # Random League Simulator

 LeagueSim is a random text-based scenario simulator resembling League of Legends.
 The idea was inspired by BrantSteele's Hunger Games Simulator (https://brantsteele.net/hungergames/disclaimer.php).
-While this simulator has been pretty accurate in resembling scores of a normal League game, I hope to clean up the code and add some new features as I learn more about Python.
+While this simulator has been pretty accurate in resembling scores of a normal League game from my experience, I hope to clean up the code and add some new features as I learn more about Python.

 ## How to play
 - Upon running, press enter to confirm playing and enter the names of the players in scoreboard order: